 We cover news, reviews, interviews, articles, guest posts, events, specialist literacy articles and much more, attracting readers from all over the world including teachers, librarians, industry professionals, and of course - parents and kids.

 KBR consistently falls into the top 700,000 - 900,000 websites worldwide (Alexa), and has over 600 referring domains, with a PR Quality listed as 'strong'.
-It frequently ranks #1 in a Google search for 'reviews, books, kids, children's books' and was ranked no. 23 in the Top 100 Review sites worldwide in October 2016.
+We frequently rank #1 in a Google search for 'reviews, books, kids, children's books' and were ranked no. 23 in the Top 100 Review sites worldwide in October 2016.
 In December 2017, KBR was honoured as the world's #1 kidlit site by Feedspot.
-We achieve an average of around 80,000 hits per month, with a peak of 249,395 for the month of November, 2017, and we are proud to be one of the most respected literary sites on the web.
-As of September 2023 KBR is ranked #2 in the top 25 Best Australian Children's Book Blogs and Websites by Feedspot a honor we humbly attribute to our dedicated team of reviewers and contributors.
+In September 2023, KBR was ranked #2 in the top 25 Best Australian Children's Book Blogs and Websites by Feedspot, an honour we humbly attribute to our dedicated team of reviewers and contributors.

 We receive books from major Australian publishers, indie publishers and international publishers for review, and we use our considerable social networking skills to further promote and enhance any book appearance on KBR.
 People from all walks of life rely on KBR when making their bookish decisions, from parents, grandparents and carers to booksellers and government and literature organisations.